sullis/proxy/README.md

     organization and membership role when checked
   - Implements optional configuration of independent thread pools for each backend service (catalog service has one thread pool)
+  - Any path that starts with /internal is treated as internal to Flow.
+Validates that the provided API Key is valid for the flow organization
+  - Implements JSONP proxy based on presence of url parameter named 'callback' and optional parameter named 'request'
+  - Converts www form urlencoded strings (body and query for JSONP) into form data, validating and converting types according to one or more apidoc schemas (via environment variable named APIDOC_SERVICE_URIS)

 ## Bypassing proxy